DerekSchwantner/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
 ANSWER: Adaptive site have distinct layouts for different screen sizes, so each layout has to be specifically designed for that size.
+Responsive websites are constantly adapting to the size of the screen no matter what.

 2. Describe what it means to be mobile first vs desktop first.
 ANSWER:

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
 ANSWER:
 4. How would you describe preprocessing to someone new to CSS?